 Evgeny Feldman (Евгений Фельдман) is a Russian photojournalist based in Moscow.
-He's currently freelancing, working for different independent outlets in Russia as well as major media from abroad, such as Svenska Dagbladet, CNN, Associated Press, Stern and others.
+He's currently freelancing for different independent outlets in Russia as well as major media from abroad and working on personal projects.

-Throughout 2017 and 2018 he is photographing Alexey Navalny's insurgent presidential campaign challenging Vladimir Putin.
-It is being published at navalny.feldman.photo and has already been seen by more than 1,5 million viewers.
+Throughout 2017 and 2018 he covered Alexey Navalny's insurgent presidential campaign challenging Vladimir Putin.
+It was being published at navalny.feldman.photo and has been seen by more than 1,5 million viewers.

 The project turned out to be featured in the first issue of Feldman's own 'glossy self-published' magazine SVOY.
 Each issue is crowdfunded with the first receiving more that $12.000 and the third getting over $13,000 with second issue featuring a story by Sergey Ponomarev, a World Press Photo and Pulitzer Prize winner.